ethanzh/ethanzh.github.io/content/hello-world.md

 and also to keep tabs on what tech projects I'm working on at the moment.

 This website is hosted on [Github Pages](https://pages.github.com/), a very useful feature I was not aware of until recently.
 This allows me to host this (static) site for free, while only paying for a domain name.
-For things I host that need to by dynamic, I've started learning more and more about Google Cloud, and specifically Google Compute Engine, which I feel is a lot easier to use than
+For things I host that need to be dynamic, I've started learning more and more about Google Cloud, and specifically Google Compute Engine, which I feel is a lot easier to use than
 Amazon Web Service's Elastic Compute.